-Sometimes pregnancy causes the blood sugar to rise in women who do not have diabetes.
+Sometimes pregnancy causes the blood sugar to go up in women who do not have diabetes.
 This is called gestational diabetes.
+Women who have diabetes also need extra care during pregnancy and should discuss this with a healthcare professional when they are considering starting their family.

 What is diabetes?